LBHackney-IT/Data-Platform-Playbook/docs/playbook/scheduling-liberator-glue-jobs.md

 - Click on the "Add new" tab, put `trigger-liberator-jobs` in the Name field then click "Add'.
 A new diamond shape will appear in the diagram with a broken link symbol, this is the trigger you have just added and it now needs to be linked to the rest of the workflow.
 - Click on the shape, then on the "Action" dropdown and select "Add jobs/crawlers to watch".
 Click on the "Crawlers" tab.
-Select the crawler `dataplatform-{environmant}-landing-zone-liberator` from, then list then click "Add".
+Select the crawler `dataplatform-{environment}-landing-zone-liberator` from, then list then click "Add".
 - Continue following the instructions above.

 [aws_glue_workflows]: https://eu-west-2.console.aws.amazon.com/glue/home?region=eu-west-2#etl:tab=workflows;workflowView=workflow-list